Ardas-Legends-Development-Team/Ardas-Legends-App-Renewed/README.md

 |      **repository**      | : |                                             Contains all code necessary to access the database.                                              |
 |       **service**        | : |                                       Contains all business logic and calculations of the application.                                       |

+## Process explanation

+### Movement

+A movement has several states:

+- creation: when we want to make a movement
+- in-progress: when time passes by and we wait specific times to move the entity to another region
+- resolution: we reached the timestamp we need, and we need to resolve a movement and update an entity's state

+Time can flow normally, but can be frozen when battles need to take place.
+During that time every action is suspended until the battle is resolved.
+So if a movement tries to be created when time is frozen then it's cancelled.

+#### Movement calculation steps

+**Preliminary checks:**

+- Verify that passed parameters exist (destination region, army/character etc.)
+- Verify if the entity is not already in that region
+- Verify if the entity is not already performing a movement
+- Verify if the entity was not created less than 24h ago
+- Verify if the player has necessary permissions.
+For an army movement, he must be of the same faction, be bound or have lord/leader privileges.
+- Verify if the army is not currently healing.

+**Path and cost calculation:**

+- Apply each region type's movement cost
+- If it's an army move, it cannot move through those regions:
+    - Doesn't belong to ally or faction
+    - Doesn't belong to a faction at war with current faction

+**Movement cost resolution:**

+- Substract food from stockpile and check if faction has enough food
+- Calculate hours needed to complete movement
+- Calculate the time of arrival

+### Time scheduling and freezeing